404dcd/KTaNE-cmdexp/README.md

 # KTaNE-cmdexp
-A virtual, text-based expert for Keep Talking and Nobody Explodes.
+A virtual, text-based expert for Keep Talking and Nobody Explodes in Python 3 (ofc)

 ## Warning!
 Use at your own discretion!
 Using this code in official events, documented speedruns or other competitive situations is, I presume, a very bad idea.
 This program is more suited to casual play with friends, and I advise you tell anyone you are playing with that you are using this program and gather their opinion first.